MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adapters/javascript-adapters/index.md

 * To provide adapter functions to the application
 * To call back-end services to retrieve data or to perform actions

-Each procedure that is declared in the adapter XML file must have a corresponding function in the JavaScript file.
+Each procedure that is declared in the **adapter.xml** file must have a corresponding function in the JavaScript file.

 By using server-side JavaScript, a procedure can process the data before or after it calls the service.
 You can apply more filtering to retrieved data by using simple XSLT code.
 JavaScript adapter procedures are implemented in JavaScript.
 However, because an adapter is a server-side entity, it is possible to [use Java in the adapter](../javascript-adapters/using-java-in-javascript-adapters) code.

 ### Using global variables
 The MobileFirst server does not rely on HTTP sessions and each request may reach a different node.
 You should not rely on global variables to keep data from one request to the next.

+### Adapter response threshold
+Adapter calls are not designed to return huge chunks of data because the adapter response is stored in MobileFirst Server memory as a string.
+Thus, data that exceeds the amount of available memory might cause an out-of-memory exception and the failure of the adapter invocation.
+To prevent such failure, you configure a threshold value from which the MobileFirst Server returns gzipped HTTP responses.
+The HTTP protocol has standard headers to support gzip compression.
+The client application must also be able to support gzip content in HTTP.

+#### Server-side
+In the MobileFirst Operations Console, under **Runtimes > Settings > GZIP compression threshold for adapter responses**, set the desired threshold value.
+The default value is 20 KB.
+**Note:** By saving the change in the MobileFirst Operations Console, the change is effective immediately in the runtime.

+#### Client-side
+Ensure that you enable the client to parse a gzip response, by setting the value of the `Accept-Encoding` header to `gzip` in every client request.
+Use the `addHeader` method with your request variable, for example: `request.addHeader("Accept-Encoding","gzip");`

 ## Server-side APIs
 JavaScript adapters can use the MobileFirst server-side APIs to perform operations that are related to MobileFirst Server, such as calling other JavaScript adapters, logging to the server log, getting values of configuration properties, reporting activities to Analytics and getting the identity of the request issuer.